Quiet, compact, and grind coffee evenly—that's why we love these manual coffee grinders.

 Frequency of use

-If you like to drink a cup of coffee just once a day or less, the manual option may suit you perfectly, but electric models will do better with large volumes.
+If you like to drink a cup of coffee just once a day or less, the hand grinder may suit you perfectly, but electric models will do better with large volumes.

 The need to keep quiet

-If you need to be quiet while grinding coffee (for example, if you don't want to wake up your loved ones early in the morning), it's best to purchase a manual coffee grinder.
+If you need to be quiet while grinding coffee (for example, if you don't want to wake up your loved ones early in the morning), it's best to purchase a hand grinder.

 If you don't want to spend a lot of time making coffee, then the electric models are for you, as they will grind your coffee beans in a matter of seconds.

-Electric coffee grinders have a modern design that will look good in new kitchens, but sophisticated retro models of manual coffee grinders will fit perfectly into classic interiors.
+Electric coffee grinders have a modern design that will look good in new kitchens, but sophisticated retro models of hand coffee grinders will fit perfectly into classic interiors.